Cosmian/mse-cli/documentation/docs/configuration.md

 #### MSE docker

-The MSE docker parameter defines which docker image will run in the MSE node. *Cosmian* offers one docker:
+The MSE docker parameter defines which docker image will run in the MSE node. *Cosmian* offers several dockers (use the tag with the most recent date):

+- [mse-flask](https://github.com/Cosmian/mse-docker-flask/pkgs/container/mse-flask): this docker contains plenty of flask dependencies.
-- [ghcr.io/cosmian/mse-pytorch:20230104085621](https://github.com/Cosmian/mse-docker-pytorch/pkgs/container/mse-pytorch).
-This docker contains plenty of flask and machine learning dependencies.
+- [mse-pytorch](https://github.com/Cosmian/mse-docker-pytorch/pkgs/container/mse-pytorch): this docker contains plenty of flask and machine learning dependencies.

-You can test that your code properly runs inside this docker using [`mse test`](subcommand/test.md).
+You can test your code properly runs inside this docker using [`mse test`](subcommand/test.md).

-If you need to install other dependencies, you can create a new docker from [ghcr.io/cosmian/mse-base:20230104084742](https://github.com/Cosmian/mse-docker-base).
+If you need to install other dependencies, you can create a new docker by forking [mse-docker-flask](https://github.com/Cosmian/mse-docker-flask).
 This docker will be allowed to be started in an MSE architecture after a review by a *Cosmian* member.
 To do so, please contact tech@cosmian.com and provide your `Dockerfile` and the link to your docker image.

-Note that, the `requirements.txt` from your source code directory won't be read.
-Your dependencies must be installed in this docker.
+Note that, the `requirements.txt` from your source code directory will still be read when the docker will run.
+We strongly recommand to put all your requirements into the docker and remove the `requirements.txt` from your source code.

 ### SSL section